Neil Heywood: Legal process

 On 26 July 2012, Gu Kailai was charged with the murder of Neil Heywood.

 On 9 August 2012, the trial of Gu was held and lasted only one day, as the defendant did not contest the charges.
 The same day, four policemen, all senior officers from Chongqing, where the UK businessman was killed, were formally accused of covering up the murder of Heywood and indicted.

 On 20 August 2012, the verdict was announced.
-Gu was sentenced to death but the sentence was suspended, which means that Gu is likely to face from 14 years to life in jail, as long as she does not commit any additional offences in the next two years.
+Gu was given a death sentence with reprieve, which means that Gu is likely to face from 14 years to life in jail, as long as she does not commit any additional offences in the next two years.
 Zhang Xiaojun, a Bo family aide, was sentenced to nine years in jail for his involvement in the murder, which he admitted to.
+Both Zhang Xiaojun and Gu Kailai declined to exercise their right to an appeal.

-Following the verdict, Britain's embassy in China stated, in an emailed press release, that it had welcomed the investigation, adding "[we] consistently made clear to the Chinese authorities that we wanted to see the trials in this case conform to international human rights standards and for the death penalty not to be applied."
+Following the verdict, Britain's embassy in China stated that it had welcomed the investigation, adding "[we] consistently made clear to the Chinese authorities that we wanted to see the trials in this case conform to international human rights standards and for the death penalty not to be applied."
 BBC News commented that "informed observers see the fingerprints of the Communist Party of China all over this outcome", stating that the trial's conclusion was "all too neat and uncannily suited to one particular agenda", that of limiting the scandal's damage.

-Both Zhang Xiaojun and Gu Kailai declined to exercise their right to an appeal.

 On 14 December 2015, Gu Kailai's sentence was commuted to life imprisonment.
 The prison authorities said Gu had expressed repentance and had made no intentional offences during their review.
+Zhang was released early at an unknown date no later than January 2018.